jhroemer/jhroemer.github.io/src/content/posts/WIP-should-i-pin-my-npm-dependencies.md

   package-lock.json), get notified about even patch/minor packages
 - Always done in conjunction w. dependabot or renovate
 - npmrc save-exact
+- When do dependency versions actually change when you use semver notations?
+How do the version resolution

 ## What do we need to understand first